 - Work experience on the resume is limited to two corporately-owned dental practices.
 Many practice owners do not bother checking references, and thieves know that there is a bit more work involved in obtaining a reference from a large organization like a university or DSO than a solo practice.
 Embezzlers know that listing large organizations is enough to deter prospective employers from reference checking.

-- Her statement that she is willing to relocate for a job anywhere in the US is a bit overeager for the dental office manager or financial coordinator jobs that she is applying for.
+- Her statement that she is willing to relocate for a job anywhere in the US is a bit overeager for the dental office manager or financial coordinator jobs for which she is applying.

 - On the subject of vagueness, Unique lists no home address for herself.

 - Of course, she is not specific about which Henderson, NV Pacific Dental office she works in.
 There are actually four offices.
 She would not want you to call that office only to find out that she does not work there.

 - We tell practice owners to place no value whatsoever in written job references because they are easy to forge.
 There are several clues that this reference letter is not real.